 If you like road-tripping, the whole of the Gibb River Road, an unsealed former cattle trading road, is open to you.
-The full route takes around ten days, but you can get a feel for its wildness — the ochre-red scrubby landscapes, with vast escarpments rearing up alongside you — by simply driving for a couple of hours on it.
+The full route takes around ten days, but you can get a feel for its wildness — the ocher-red scrubby landscapes, with vast escarpments rearing up alongside you — by simply driving for a couple of hours on it.
 It’s so empty, the custom is to wave at any passing cars.

 Highlights of exploring the Kimberley by land

 There are plenty of scenic high points to explore when staying on land.
 The Bungle Bungles are a cluster of humped, orange-and-black striped beehive-like formations.
 They lie a short scenic flight from Kununurra or El Questro Wilderness Park, and you explore them via walking trails that weave around their wind-whipped shapes.
 In the wet season, waterfalls stream down their sides.

 Then there’s Emma Gorge, a 45-minute drive from El Questro Wilderness Park.
 Part of the rusty-red sandstone scarp of the Cockburn Ranges, its 65 m (213 ft) high walls shelter droplet waterfalls and turquoise pools as clear as glass.
 There’s a good walk which takes you clambering over boulders and criss-crossing creeks to reach a bracingly cold, isolated swimming-hole.
 Well, it’s bracingly cold unless you can find the thermal spring hidden among some of the rocks.